locaweb/heartcheck/README.md

 server.
 Now you should be able to make a HTTP request for `/monitoring` and get a JSON response that contains the status for each monitored service.

+The following environment variables are needed by heartcheck:

+    HEARTCHECK_APP_NAME=MyApplicationName

 ### Using built-in checks

 #### Firewall check